f-rosato/human_readable_names/README.md

 ### Interact with your ```Namer```
-The most basic usage of ```Namer``` is as an infinite iterable that generates names (when no name is left, the list is rolled over and from then on an epoch index is added to the names).
+The most basic usage of ```Namer``` is as an infinite iterable that generates names (when no name from the source is left, the list is rolled over and from then on an epoch index is added to the names).

 Instead of iterating (or using ```next``` directly), you can use the method  **```give_name```**.